CFED thanks the many people whose support, guidance, advice, knowledge and patience were invaluable to this project.

 Our gratitude goes to the great many expert researchers, advocates and practitioners who helped us identify the best data and/or shared their topical knowledge on policies:

-Christina Barsky (360 Strategies), Tamika S. Edwards (Southern Bancorp Community Partners), Lisa Forti (Alameda County Social Services / Alameda County Community Asset Network, California), Lucy Gorham (University of North Carolina – Chapel Hill), Margaret Miley (The Midas Collaborative), Lucy Mullany (Illinois Asset Building Group), Victor Ramirez (Center for Asset Building Opportunities/Citi Community Development), Kate Richey (Oklahoma Policy Institute), David Rothstein (Policy Matters Ohio), Diana Stone (Seattle-King County Asset Building Collaborative, Washington), Kaye Schmitz (Florida Prosperity Partnership).
+Christina Barsky (Consultant, Montana), Tamika S. Edwards (Southern Bancorp Community Partners), Lisa Forti (Alameda County Social Services / Alameda County Community Asset Network, California), Lucy Gorham (University of North Carolina – Chapel Hill), Margaret Miley (The Midas Collaborative, Massachusetts), Lucy Mullany (Illinois Asset Building Group), Victor Ramirez (Center for Asset Building Opportunities/Citi Community Development, California), Kate Richey (Oklahoma Policy Institute), David Rothstein (Neighborhood Housing Services of Greater Cleveland, Ohio), Kaye Schmitz (Florida Prosperity Partnership) and Dave Snyder (Minnesota Asset Building Coalition).

-In addition, CFED thanks each of the Lead State and Lead Local Organizations who use Scorecard resources to raise the visibility of financial security and opportunity issues across the country.
+In addition, CFED thanks each of the Network Leaders who use the Scorecard resources to raise the visibility of financial security and opportunity issues across the country.

-The Assets & Opportunity Scorecard was made possible through the generous support of the Ford Foundation, Northwest Area Foundation, Charles Stewart Mott Foundation, Paul G. Allen Foundation, Walter S. Johnson Foundation and the Surdna Foundation.
+The Assets & Opportunity Scorecard was made possible through the generous support of the Ford Foundation, Northwest Area Foundation, Paul G. Allen Family Foundation, Walter S. Johnson Foundation and the Surdna Foundation.
+Special thanks to Frank Giovanni from the Ford Foundation who provided input on the Scorecard’s content and structure during the planning process.